Imama-Kainat/PantryAppIma/README.md

 - **Edit Items:** Update item details to reflect changes in quantity or expiration dates.
 - **Delete Items:** Remove items that are no longer needed from your pantry inventory.

-> **Note:** The app currently does not support recipe suggestions or search functionality.

 ## Tech Stack